open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/layout.md

 > **Note:**
 1. A 'base' layout template will be replaced by your defined customized video layout while there are conflicts.
 2. It will automatically select the most suitable layout as with the changing of participator number.
-For instance, defining a layout as the above example.
+For instance, defining a layout as the above example with the 'base' set to 'void'.
 When only one user joins, layout 1 will be selected.
 After another user joins, layout will be replaced by layout 2.
 If more than 2 users are joining, layout 6 will be the most suitable choice.
 3. Original definition in RFC5707 maintains a 'priority' option to indicates drawing order of the video spanes.
 Instead, the order within a layout definition will be considered as the drawing order and no explicit option is needed.
 And latter drawed panes will cover previous ones if overlaping exists.
 4. One layout has a main pane defining its 'id' to be 1.